-- Legal chatbots: Legal chatbots might be slower in adoption than consumer/marketing bots.
+- Legal chatbots for business: Legal chatbots might be slower in adoption than consumer/marketing bots.
 However, they are making an impact as legal businesses need to triage rising numbers of inquiries and directing them to other automated processes. (see our new Chatbot whitepaper for more on this subject)

 - Legal and compliance analytics: The business compliance role continues to expand at a hectic rate for practitioners.
-Distributing compliance knowledge and ensuring compliance through automated tools help these departments stay on top of fast-arriving legislation.
+Distributing compliance knowledge and ensuring compliance through compliance process automation help these departments stay on top of fast-arriving legislation.

 - Data breach response: Data breaches are increasingly common and need to be dealt with at both a legal, IT and PR level.
-Legal response mechanisms can help a client prepare their actions and ensure compliance with breach regulations.
+Legal response mechanisms, such as BRYTER data breach reporting assistant can help a client prepare their actions and ensure compliance with breach regulations.